 For some, this was the last conscious action before an episode of sleepwalking.
+Recent research from Stanford University shows that up to 4 percent of adults might have had such an experience.
 The truth about anxiety – without it we wouldn’t have hope.
-Why do so many people these days seem so stressed out and anxious?

 Parkour.
 External Factors on health.
 What Happens When You Drink a Gallon of Water a Day?
 One Couple’s Tireless Crusade to Stop a Genetic Killer.
 Sight.
 Drugs.
 Top 10 Design Flaws in the Human Body - Nautilus - Pocket.
 Cancer.
 Causes of colorectal cancer: obesity may play a role.
 It’s one of the mysteries that has puzzled cancer epidemiologists: Why are younger and younger people becoming sick with colorectal cancer?